Applehand/Applehand/README.md

 - 👋 Hi, I’m @Applehand
 - 👀 I’m interested in SEO, full stack web development, game development, data science and visualization, automation, machine learning, natural language processing, and such as.
-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning everything everywhere all the time at once.

 <!---